widberg/fmtk/docs/source/fuelerrors.rst

 Causes:

-* A game file is missing or coruoted.
+* A game file is missing or corrupted.
 Likely a .DPC file.

 Solutions: